Jaik8205/Warehouse-Management-System-By-JaiK/README.md

 ### Managing the Products

 Use the Manage Product functionality to change prices or Quantity.
 If you want to see details of a particular product that feature is available here.
+Also, you can delete a particular product if you want.

 ### Revenue Management